open-telemetry/oteps/text/0148-sampling-probability.md

-A collector processor will introduce a slight delay in order to ensure it has received a complete frame of data, during which time it maintains a fixed-size buffer of input spans.
+A collector processor will introduce a slight delay in order to ensure it has received a complete frame of data, during which time it maintains a fixed-size buffer of complete input spans.
 If the number of spans received exceeds the size of the buffer before the end of the interval, begin weighted sampling using the adjusted count of each span as input weight.